nswdpc/silverstripe-schema-specialannouncement/README.md

 This module provides support for the [SpecialAnnouncement term within the schema.org specification](https://schema.org/SpecialAnnouncement) within the Silverstripe content management system

-> This module is in a pre-release state

 ## Features

 + Add an [elemental block](https://github.com/dnadesign/silverstripe-elemental) to a page, to select and display a single special announcement